Animal and composite products subject to official controls

 Why?

 Certain products of animal origin, animal by-products, and composite products are currently missing from the list of products that should be subject to official controls at border control posts.
-The changes aim to avoid any ambiguity about which consignments of goods must be presented to border control posts.
+The proposed changes aim to avoid any ambiguity about which consignments of goods must be presented to border control posts.

 Timeline